wesjou/api-key-manager/README.md

 - JWTs are signed and validated server-side
 - API keys are stored as hashed secrets with a public prefix
 - API key scopes are modeled as an element collection and fetched with an entity graph for authorization checks
+- Audit logging is implemented using Aspect-Oriented Programming (AOP) and a custom `@Auditable` annotation to decouple logging from business logic
 - Expired or revoked API keys are rejected by the authorization layer
 - `ApiKeyAuthFilter` maps `GET` to `READ`, `POST` to `WRITE`, and `DELETE` to `ADMIN`
 - Custom exception handlers return JSON error envelopes instead of default HTML responses